sfigg/commercialization-public/customize/desktop/customize-cosa.md

         </Replace>
   ```

-2. Create a provisioning package that includes the answer file.
-For more information, see [To build a provisioning package](https://msdn.microsoft.com/en-us/library/windows/hardware/dn916115(v=vs.85).aspx#to_build_a_provisioning_package).
+4. Create a provisioning package that includes the answer file.
+For more information, see [To build a provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-command-line#to_build_a_provisioning_package).

-3. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.
+5. Place your provisioning packages (PPKG) in the following location: %WINDIR%\Provisioning\COSA\OEM.

-4. Perform necessary tests for validation.
+6. Perform necessary tests for validation.

 > [!Note]
 > The settings included in a Replace element are applied instead of the original COSA settings.
 If no settings are specified, the operation becomes a Removal.

+## Non-configurable COSA settings

+The following COSA settings are internal to Microsoft, and aren't intended to be modified by OEMs or MOs.
+* Support DataMarketplace: This setting indicates whether or not this SIM supports the Data Marketplace features.
+If this setting is absent, the SIM is considered not a Data Marketplace SIM and the Data Marketplace features are not supported for this SIM.

+* DataMarketplace Roadming UI Enabled: This setting indicates whether roaming UI should be shown for this DataMarketplace SIM.